-- □ Format text as specified in instructions for authors and submit manuscripts electronically: https://journals.stfm.org/familymedicine/authors/ - □ Include an abstract in all Original Article and Brief Report manuscripts (after the Title Page and before the Main Text). - □ Include an IRB statement in all Original Article and Brief Report manuscripts (in the Methods section). - □ Include complete title pages for all manuscripts. - □ Include a cover letter for all manuscripts (except Letters to the Editor). - □ Carefully check your manuscript for spelling, grammar, punctuation, and meaning. - □ Number and format references in the appropriate style. - □ Number and label all tables and figures.
+Format text as specified in instructions for authors and submit manuscripts electronically: https://journals.stfm.org/familymedicine/authors/ Include an abstract in all Original Article and Brief Report manuscripts (after the Title Page and before the Main Text).

+Include an IRB statement in all Original Article and Brief Report manuscripts (in the Methods section).
+Include complete title pages for all manuscripts.
+Include a cover letter for all manuscripts (except Letters to the Editor).
+Carefully check your manuscript for spelling, grammar, punctuation, and meaning.
+Number and format references in the appropriate style.
+Number and label all tables and figures.

-For additional information, contact: John Saultz, Editor of Family Medicine, at FMEDITOR@ohsu.edu.
+For additional information, contact: Sarina Schrager, MD, MS, Editor of $Family\ Medicine$, at FMEDITOR@stfm.org.